 Letters of Recommendation

 Letters of recommendation play a useful role in the selection process, and the Admissions Committee requires all applicants to submit at least one letter.
-You may submit a maximum of four letters of recommendation with your application.
+You may submit a maximum of two letters of recommendation with your application.
 The most helpful letters are written by law school professors or other professors who have taught you in substantive, upper-level college or postgraduate courses, and who can provide candid and thoughtful evaluations of your academic ability and potential for the study of law.
 If you are unable to obtain an academic recommendation, letters from employers or others who have worked closely with you will be helpful.

 We recommend that your letters be submitted through the LSAC Letter of Recommendation Service that is included in your Credential Assembly Service (CAS) subscription.
 To use this service, follow the directions for submitting letters outlined on LSAC's website.
 If you choose not to use the LSAC Letter of Recommendation Service, you may use the Chicago-Kent College of Law Letter of Recommendation Form.
 You do not need to use the Chicago-Kent form if you use the LSAC Letter of Recommendation Service.